sayalilunkad/openstack-barcelona/hiding-in-the-clouds_secret-management-with-openstack-barbican/slides.md

 <!--

 Configuring multiple plugins is useful when you need to provide different levels of security.
-Secrets uses by a development or test project could use the basic development plugin, while some secrets may require a FIPS common criteria certified storage mechanism using an HSM
+Secrets used by a development or test project could use the basic development plugin, while some secrets may require a FIPS common criteria certified storage mechanism using an HSM